gc-na/cshellwiki.github.io/wiki/blkid_english.md

-# [Linux] Bash blkid Uso equivalente: Retrieve block device attributes
+# [Linux] C Shell (csh) blkid用法: Retrieve block device attributes

 ## Overview
-The `blkid` command in Bash is used to locate and display block device attributes, such as the filesystem type, label, and UUID (Universally Unique Identifier) of storage devices.
-This command is particularly useful for system administrators and users who need to manage disk partitions and filesystems.
+The `blkid` command is used to locate and print block device attributes, such as the filesystem type and UUID (Universally Unique Identifier).
+This command is particularly useful for identifying and managing storage devices on a Linux system.

 ## Usage
 The basic syntax of the `blkid` command is as follows: